2022-2023 License Renewals

-Physicians, podiatric physicians, and physician assistants may renew their licenses now.
-Current licenses expire December 31, 2018.
+Physicians, podiatric physicians, and physician assistants may renew their licenses beginning October 4, 2021.
+Current licenses expire December 31, 2021.
 A $195 late fee will be assessed for any renewals not submitted and paid for prior to this date.

 A renewal notification is not required for you to renew your license.
 Use our online system to renew your license and, if necessary, update your home, mailing, and practice addresses in our records.